crend02/GeoVR/docs/USER.md

 In the second mode, the planning view, a user can select, rotate, place, move or delete objects with the left controller.
 There are ten different fixed object types.
 While selecting an object, the objects preview will be shown at the pointed grid cell.
-It is green or red according to whether it can be placed or not (see contraints).
+It is green or red according to whether it can be placed or not (see (contraints)[https://github.com/crend02/GeoVR/blob/master/docs/USER.md#constraints]).
 Additionally, it is only possible to place objects into the with white indicated area, since this is the defined area of interest.

 ![area of interest screenshot](aoi.png)